 - Landing: Are you sure you want to mass with tandem pilots.
 If not, see the LZ allocated for solo/single pilots.
 And please don’t forget (yes many pilots forget) to check the wind before landing.
 Early mornings or late afternoons wind might be katabatic/land breeze.
 So adapt your landing pattern accordingly.

 As mentioned before our recommendation is your local school to start paragliding.
 Our Instructors conduct paragliding courses mainly for intermediate and advanced levels.

 - SIV Courses in Turkey: SIV (emergency training) courses are held in Babadağ, Fethiye, Turkey.
-All safety precautions are organised by the instructor.
+All safety precautions are organized by the instructor.
 The course is from 4 days up to 7 days.
 Each pilot practice relevant maneuvers for his own skill and progress.
 Min group 3, max group is 8 pilots.
-Generally basic SIV refers to fast decents, spirals, collapses and full stall.
+Generally basic SIV refers to fast decants, spirals, collapses and full stall.
 Advanced SIV refers to (depending on the pilot) more stalls, tailslide, SAT, etc.

 - Big ears (Basic)

 - Wingovers (Basic)